 Due to the COVID-19 pandemic, and in an effort to protect both patients and staff in accord with guidance from federal, state, and local health departments and the DSHS incident command center, forensic admissions at our residential facilities are occurring at a decreased capacity to ensure proper quarantining procedures for new admissions prior to being admitted to a non-quarantine ward as well as to maintain proper physical distancing.
-There are no restrictions on legal authority and all forensic admissions are being accepted at both ESH and WSH effective July 24, 2020.
+As of June 30, 2021, the state of Washington has officially re-opened subject to limited restrictions.
+BHA facilities continue to observe COVID-19 restrictions that are in place for medical facilities.

-As of May 27, 2021, WSH has had 117 confirmed cases of COVID-19 in clients, including three deaths, and 222 confirmed cases in staff members, impacting many separate wards, including forensic wards.
-Zero cases are currently active.

-As of May 27, 2021, ESH has had 108 staff members (including one active case) and 36 clients test positive for COVID-19.
+As of June 21, 2021, WSH has had 118 confirmed cases of COVID-19 in clients, including three deaths, and 226 confirmed cases in staff members, impacting many separate wards, including forensic wards.
+As of June 21, 2021, ESH has had 112 staff members and 36 clients test positive for COVID-19.

-Two of the three RTFs, Fort Steilacoom Competency Restoration Program (FSCRP) and Yakima have now had positive COVID-19 test results with 19 staff members testing positive and 10 residents at Yakima and three staff and one patient testing positive at FSCRP.
-None of the cases are currently active.
+Two of the three RTFs, Fort Steilacoom Competency Restoration Program (FSCRP) and Yakima have now had positive COVID-19 test results with 19 staff members testing positive and 10 residents at Yakima and four staff and one patient testing positive at FSCRP.
 Due to COVID-19, each facility has reduced its census to accommodate social distancing.
-Ten clients have also tested positive at Yakima, and none of their cases are active.
+Across all BHA facilities, there have only been four new staff cases in June.